-Effectiveness of operation measures the percentage of users who successfully achieve the main goal(s) of use of a product.
-The confidence intervals for effectiveness of operation shall be calculated using the exact binomial statistic (see Bibliography).
+Effectiveness of installation measures the percentage of users who successfully achieve the main goal(s) of use of a product.
+The confidence intervals for effectiveness of installation shall be calculated using the exact binomial statistic (see Bibliography).
 The establishing of a high success rate with a high degree of confidence requires a large sample of users.
 Table D.1 gives examples of the maximum number of unsuccessful users required to estimate population success rates greater than 75 % and 80 %, with 80 % and 95 % confidence (using single-tailed confidence intervals).

-EXAMPLE If 43 out of 50 users (86 %) are successful, there is a 95 % probability that the success rate is at least 75 %, and an 80 % probability that the success rate is at least 80%.
+If 43 out of 50 users (86 %) are successful, there is a 95 % probability that the success rate is at least 75 %, and an 80 % probability that the success rate is at least 80 %.

-NOTE 1 These statistics are only valid for random samples.
-It is important that the users are selected randomly and, when stratifying a sample, it is important that the users are selected randomly in each category (see Annex C).
+These statistics are only valid for random samples.
+It is important that the users are selected randomly, and when stratifying a sample, it is important that the users are selected randomly in each category (see Annex C).

-NOTE 2 A 95 % level of confidence is conventional in scientific work and where definitive claims are being made; however, an 80 % level of confidence could be sufficient for business decisions.
+A 95 % level of confidence is conventional in scientific work and where definitive claims are being made, however as 90 % level of confidence could be sufficient for business decision